buddywang/vite-plugin-dir2json/packages/vite-plugin-dir2json/README.md

 // };
 ```

-Here are the file extensions supported by default, you can add additional extensions using the options
+Here are the file extensions supported by default, you can add additional extensions using the `options.ext`

 ```ts
 const supportImageExt = [